IDinsight/ask-a-question/docs/develop/setup.md

 ## Databases

-### Running databases on docker
+### Running the database on docker

 !!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"

-You can create both postgres and vector databases (without a persistent data volume) and run the necessary migrations using:
+You can create a postgres  and run the necessary migrations using:

-    make setup-dbs
+    make setup-db

 !!! note "After you've run the FastAPI app, you can also run `make add-dummy-faqs` to auto-load some default FAQs into the database if you wish."

 You can stop and remove them using:

-    make teardown-dbs
+    make teardown-db

 Otherwise, you can run them manually as below.

-??? note "Setting up databases manually"
+??? note "Setting up database manually"

     ### Run a local postgres server